 The other great thing about RSS is the format is so universal.
 It can be as simple as raw text.
 You can read it on your phone, tablet, computer or anywhere at any time.
 You can suck it out and place it on your own web site, for instance.

 There are RSS readers built into browsers, mail clients like Outlook and other standard software.
 Or at least there were.
 I haven’t checked again lately.
-One of the most popular readers is Feedly.
+Feedly is one of the most popular readers.
 This is both a website and a series of free apps.
 You can pay a little extra to extra features such as an ability to search feeds, tools for integrating feeds into your workflows and so on.